-- 1 Given the rising costs of malnutrition in all its forms, a legitimate question is often asked: would a - 2 diet that promotes health through good nutrition also be one that mitigates GHG emissions?
-Whilst - 3 sustainable diets need not necessarily provide more nutrition, there is certainly significant overlap - 4 between those that are healthier (e.g., via eating more plant-based material and less livestock-based - 5 material), and eating the appropriate level of calories.
-In their systematic review, Nelson et al. (2016) - 6 conclude that, in general, a dietary pattern that is higher in plant-based foods, such as vegetables, - 7 fruits, whole grains, legumes, nuts, and seeds, and lower in animal-based foods is more health- - 8 promoting and is associated with lesser environmental impact (GHG emissions and energy, land, and - 9 water use) than is the current average "meat-based" diet. - 10 Recent FAO projections of food and agriculture to 2050 under alternative scenarios characterised by - 11 different degrees of sustainability, provide global-scale evidence that rebalancing diets is key to - 12 increasing the overall sustainability of food and agricultural systems world-wide.
-A 15% reduction of - 13 animal products in the diets of high-income countries by 2050 would contribute to containing the need - 14 to expand agricultural output due to upward global demographic trends.
-Not only would GHG - 15 emissions and the pressure on land and water be significantly reduced but the potential for low- - 16 income countries to increase the intake of animal-based food, with beneficial nutritional outcomes, - 17 could be enhanced (FAO 2018a).
-Given that higher-income countries typically have higher emissions - 18 per capita, results are particularly applicable in such places. - 19 However, Springmann et al. (2018a) found that there are locally applicable upper bounds to the - 20 footprint of diets around the world, and for lower-income countries undergoing a nutrition transition, - 21 adopting "Westernised" consumption patterns (over consumption, large amounts of livestock produce, - 22 sugar and fat), even if in culturally applicable local contexts, would increase emissions.
-The global - 23 mitigation potential of healthy but low-emissions diets is discussed in detail in Section Error! - 24 eference source not found.. - 25 In summary, food system emissions are growing globally due to increasing population, income, and - 26 demand for animal-sourced products (high confidence).
-Diets are changing on average toward greater - 27 consumption of animal-based foods, vegetable oils and sugar/sweeteners (high confidence) (see also - 28 Chapter 2), with GHG emissions increasing due to greater amounts of animal-based products in diets - 29 (robust evidence, medium agreement).
+Given the rising costs of malnutrition in all its forms, a legitimate question is often asked: would a 1 2 diet that promotes health through good nutrition also be one that mitigates GHG emissions?
+Whilst 3 sustainable diets need not necessarily provide more nutrition, there is certainly significant overlap 4 between those that are healthier (e.g., via eating more plant-based material and less livestock-based material), and eating the appropriate level of calories.
+In their systematic review, Nelson et al. (2016) 5 conclude that, in general, a dietary pattern that is higher in plant-based foods, such as vegetables, 6 7 fruits, whole grains, legumes, nuts, and seeds, and lower in animal-based foods is more healthpromoting and is associated with lesser environmental impact (GHG emissions and energy, land, and 8 9 water use) than is the current average "meat-based" diet.

+Recent FAO projections of food and agriculture to 2050 under alternative scenarios characterised by 10 11 different degrees of sustainability, provide global-scale evidence that rebalancing diets is key to 12 increasing the overall sustainability of food and agricultural systems world-wide.
+A 15% reduction of 13 animal products in the diets of high-income countries by 2050 would contribute to containing the need 14 to expand agricultural output due to upward global demographic trends.
+Not only would GHG 15 emissions and the pressure on land and water be significantly reduced but the potential for low-16 income countries to increase the intake of animal-based food, with beneficial nutritional outcomes, 17 could be enhanced (FAO 2018a).
+Given that higher-income countries typically have higher emissions

+18 per capita, results are particularly applicable in such places.

+However, Springmann et al. (2018a) found that there are locally applicable upper bounds to the footprint of diets around the world, and for lower-income countries undergoing a nutrition transition, adopting "Westernised" consumption patterns (over consumption, large amounts of livestock produce, sugar and fat), even if in culturally applicable local contexts, would increase emissions.
+The global mitigation potential of healthy but low-emissions diets is discussed in detail in Section 5.5.2.1.

+In summary, food system emissions are growing globally due to increasing population, income, and demand for animal-sourced products (high confidence).
+Diets are changing on average toward greater consumption of animal-based foods, vegetable oils and sugar/sweeteners (high confidence) (see also Chapter 2), with GHG emissions increasing due to greater amounts of animal-based products in diets (robust evidence, medium agreement).

-5.5 Mitigation options, challenges, and opportunities
+30 5.5 Mitigation options, challenges, and opportunities